-The global market for starch derivatives is expected to maintain a CAGR of about 7% between 2017 and 2022.
+The market for starch derivatives is expected to maintain a CAGR of about 7.2% between 2018 and 2023.
 Raw material suppliers, processors and the final product manufacturers constitute the various stakeholders in the starch derivatives industry.
 Major producers of starch derivatives have been engaged in the strategies of focusing on innovation in products, expanding current operations and commencing new ones and investing in products of other companies, among others.

 The sector of starch derivatives has been evolving as a consequence of technological advancements, which has resulted in the introduction of innovative products and solutions.
 The market for starch derivatives has been increasing because of growing demand for convenience foods and beverages in the emerging countries.
 In addition, the functional properties possessed by starch derivatives has also been instrumental in promoting their use in the pharmaceutical, cosmetic and bioethanol industries.